emredagli/physics-constants-explorer/README.md

 ## Motivation & Concept

-Most of the physical constants are observed from experiments & measured by devices within the given error range.
+Most of the physical constants are observed from experiments and measured by instruments within the given error range.

 Like Stefan-Boltzmann Constant, [Prof. Dr. Josef Stefan](https://en.wikipedia.org/wiki/Josef_Stefan) had found the relation between radiation power and temperature of the black body radiation problem: